Fragtality/WorkingTitle2GSX/README.md

 - [FSUIPC7](http://fsuipc.com/) latest installed (a registered Copy is not required, I think)
 - GSX Pro
 - SimBrief Account
-- [.NET 7 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) (.NET Runtime and .NET Desktop Runtime.
-Do not confuse it with arm64!
-Reboot may be required after first Installation)
+- .NET 7 Runtime (will be installed through the Installer)

 <br/>

 ## Installation

-- Extract to a reasonable Folder
+- Run the Installer.
+Check Auto-Start as desired.
 - AV Exclusions may be required
 - Run as Admin is NOT required
 - Set your SimBrief PilotID in the GUI